chenghaoc/leopard/readme.md

 | perf     | Float   | Tune the performance.
 Bigger the number, better perfmance , but lower FPS. | 2.0      |
 | autoStop | Boolean | automatically stop if there's no tasks in scheduler queue. | false    |

-## Concept
+## Concept and Implementation

 The algorithm for calculating maximum actions per frames is inspired by *TCP congestion control*.
+Take a look of [`src/congestion.js` ](https://github.com/changbenny/leopard/blob/master/src/congestion.js) for detailed implementation.

 The scheduler for scheduling the prioritised actions is based on *Fixed priority none-preemptive scheduling*.
+Take a look of [`src/schedule.js`](https://github.com/changbenny/leopard/blob/master/src/schedule.js) for detailed implementation.
 You specify the priority of tasks by yourself.
 Be careful about number of tasks you assign to the scheduler.
 Too many tasks in a scheduler queue will cause [Starvation](https://en.wikipedia.org/wiki/Starvation_(computer_science)).